frederic-perez/AmE-dictionary/data/dictionary.md

 __stand a chance__
 __stand in (someone’s) shoes__ _idiom_ :two: To see or understand things from someone else’s position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they’re probably deeply unhappy and redirect that feeling onto others._
 __stand on the shoulders of giants__ _idiom_ To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
-__stand out__ _The dragons are notoriously varied in phisique--they’d stand out in the Mos Eisley Cantina._
+__stand out__ _The dragons are notoriously varied in physique—they’d stand out in the Mos Eisley Cantina._
 __stand strong__
 __stand tall__ _idiom_ :five: To prove or display one’s pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
 __stand to reason__ _idiom_ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._